 The presents are wrapped, the tree is up, and the stockings will soon be hung by the chimney with care.
 There’s only one thing left to do: track Santa’s annual voyage around the world from your PC, smartphone, or tablet.

-Santa officially began his annual trek around 10 a.m.
+Santa officially begins his annual trek around 10 p.m.
 UTC on December 24, which is 5 a.m.
 Eastern/2 a.m.
-Pacific, which means you can already track Ol’ Saint Nick across the Earth’s skies.
-Here’s how to keep tabs on Santa’s 2015 journey.
+Pacific.
+Here’s how to keep tabs on Santa’s 2016 journey.

-It’s a special year for the North American Aerospace Defense Command’s (NORAD) Santa tracker and its partner since 2012, Microsoft.
-In 2015, NORAD celebrates 60 years since a misprinted telephone number in a newspaper ad led children in the Colorado Spring area to call NORAD predecessor CONAD looking for Santa.
+It’s been 61 years since a misprinted telephone number in a newspaper ad led children in the Colorado Springs area to call NORAD predecessor CONAD, looking for Santa.

 As usual, the fun begins at NoradSanta.org, where you can find games, videos, music, and stories to pass the time.
-Once Santa’s sleigh lifts off from the North Pole, the website will track Santa using Bing Maps and link to video updates on YouTube.
+Once Santa’s sleigh lifts off from the North Pole, the website will track Santa on a map and link to video updates on YouTube.

 The Googley Old Elf

-Now in its fourth year going solo, Google’s tracking site has been offering peeks at Santa all month with its own version of an Advent Calendar.
-Leading up to the official Santa tracking on Thursday, Google’s Santa tracking site includes a mix of games, videos, and educational activities using Google services.
+Now in its fifth year going solo, Google’s tracking site has been offering peeks at Santa all month with its own version of an Advent Calendar.
+Leading up to the official Santa tracking on Saturday, Google’s Santa tracking site includes a mix of games, videos, and educational activities using Google services.

 Chrome users can install Google’s extension to get timely updates without having to navigate to Google’s webpage.
-Google’s also built Santa tracking into its search engine.
-Just type in something like “where is Santa” and you’ll get an update at the top of the results page.
+Santa tracking’s built right into Google’s search engine, too.
+Just type in something like “where is Santa” and you’ll see an update at the top of the results page.

-Finally, you can track Santa using Google Earth for a 3D cartographic experience.
+You can keep tabs on Santa using Google Earth for a 3D cartographic experience as well.
 Check out the Google Earth Blog for more details.